saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 Duration: 0:15:00

 ### Project Setup
-In order to run your you first need to install a driver that can communicate with the version of the browser (Chrome, Firsfox, etc) you have on your local machine.
+In order to run your you first need to install a driver that can communicate with the version of the browser (Chrome, Firefox, etc) you have on your local machine.

 ### Installing Chromedriver
 In order for your test to run on a browser on your local machine, you need to install the driver for the browser, and update your code.
 A similar set of steps can be followed for any browser.